smihica/arc-js/docs/source/tutorial.rst

 namespaces
 ^^^^^^^^^^

-ArcJS has a clojure like namespace expansion.
+ArcJS has a namespace extension.
+It works like ``Clojure`` 's namespace
 To create a namespace use ``(defns xx)``.

 .. code-block:: clojure